Transport-enabled entangling gate for trapped ions

 All calibrations for the transport gate are performed with the beams turned on during the full transport duration [Fig.~\ref{fig:Fig1}(b)].
 We begin by calibrating the Doppler-shifted, bare sideband frequencies ($\omega_{b}$ and $\omega_{r}$) using a reduced optical power with the constant-velocity waveform; the lowered intensity avoids over-driving the transitions and minimizes the Stark shift.
 We then perform the MS sequence at full power and analyze the resulting populations to determine a value for the detuning $\delta_m$ that minimizes $P_1$.
 We first attempt the static compensation method, for which we scan the global detuning $\delta_g$ to further minimize $P_1$ and then optimize the beam powers to balance $P_0$ and $P_2$.
 We perform the MS gate at $\delta_m/(2\pi)=14.2$~kHz and $\delta_g/(2\pi)=4.4$~kHz, and we measure a gate fidelity $F=96.6(4)$\%.

-Because the transported ions spend less time in the most intense beam portion compared to ions in a stationary well, the overall intensity of the optical tones necessary to produce the entangled Bell state is larger: a three-fold increase in optical intensity between the stationary and transport interactions shown in Fig.~\ref{fig:Fig3}.
-To quantify the light shift variation during the transport gate, we measure the Stark-shifted sideband frequencies during 20~$\mu s$ segments of the transport at the gate intensity.
+The static compensation method is straightforward to implement, and it allows us to determine both the required optical power necessary to perform the transport gate and the corresponding Stark shift experienced by the ions during transport.
+The gate performed on transported ions requires a three-fold increase in optical intensity compared to the standard gate because the transported ions spend less time in the most intense portion of the beam.
+While the intensity necessary for a single gate is higher, the power could be recycled to perform gates on other ion pairs in a larger trap array\cite{leibfried_transport_2007}.
+To quantify the light shift variation during the transport gate, we measure the Stark-shifted sideband frequencies during 20~$\mu s$ segments of the transport at the MS gate intensity.
 As described above for the stationary potential well, each sideband is calibrated with the other tone applied simultaneously at $\delta_{m}/(2\pi)= 25$~kHz.
 We measure a 5 kHz difference between sideband frequencies at the edge of the beam and those in the most intense, center portion - a quantity consistent with the value of $\delta_g$ used to optimize gate performance.